prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 The dressings had all come down and she could not look at it.

 "Molo," she called, "Molo!
 Molo!"

 Then she said, "Harry, Harry!"
 Then her voice rising, "Harry!
 Please.
 Oh Harry!"

 There was no answer and she could not hear him breathing.

 Outside the tent the hyena made the same strange noise that had awakened her.

-But she did not hear him for the beating of her heart.
+But woman, didn't hear him for the beating of her heart.